defiant00/whim-c/README.md

 MyClass :: class is Parent      // optional inheritance
   // items here are scoped to the class

-  // constructor
+  // initializer
-  new :: fn(self, x, y)
+  init :: fn(self, x, y)
-    self.base.new(self, x, y)   // self.base(params) would create a new object, so instead
+    super.init(self, x, y)      // super evaluates to the parent type, not an instance
-                                // explicitly call new with the current instance self.x := x
+                                // have to explicitly call init with the current instance self.x := x
     self.y := y
   /fn